Welcome to Pace Pinellas

-Meet Abby – a bright, beautiful, honor-roll senior at Dixie Hollins High School, who will graduate in June with her Class of 2015.
+Meet Abby – a bright, beautiful, honor-roll student who graduated from Dixie Hollins High School in 2015.
 Her future is full of dreams and possibilities, but her journey to this point was not so easy.

 At a young age, Abby was removed from her mother’s care and lived with her father and grandmother.
 She was 14 when her mother died from lung cancer and complications of substance abuse.
 Abby felt she had been neglected and abused by her mother and abandoned by her father because he was rarely around.
 Abby began using drugs, skipping school, was falling way behind and her grades were mostly F’s.
 The positive and stabilizing influence in Abby’s life was her loving grandmother but even she did not know what to do to help.